Cooking for your vegetarian guests has come a long way in the last few years. Creative and tasty non-meat dishes can wow all of your guests.

 - Fish out the cloves of garlic and squash them into a puree and put back onto the sauce.

-- Pour the sauce in your food processor and use the pulse switch to puree the sauce to make it finer.
-It is important to just use the pulse switch so as to keep the tomato sauce looking a vibrate red.
+- Pour the sauce into your food processor and use the pulse switch to puree the sauce to make it finer.
+It is important to just use the pulse switch so as to keep the tomato sauce looking a vibrant red.

 - Return the sauce to the saucepan and add the basil and taste the sauce again for balance.